danbev/learning-ai/fundamentals/wasm/wasi-nn-example/README.md

 This example is based off of the following example: https://github.com/second-state/WasmEdge-WASINN-examples/tree/master/wasmedge-ggml-llama-interactive

-The motivation for this example is to be able to explort and validate using wasi-nn for running LLM inference.
+The motivation for this example is to be able to explore and validate using wasi-nn for running LLM inference.

 ### Configuration